cosbi-research/beesl/README.md

 Biomedical events are structured representations which comprise multiple information units (Figure 1, above the line).
 We encode such event structure into a representation in which each token (roughly, word) is assigned the following labels summarizing its pertinent parts of the original event structure (Figure 1, below the line):
 - **d**ependent or, *type of mention*, the token assumes in the event, either an *event trigger*, an *entity*, or *nothing*;
 - **r**elation or, *thematic role*, the argument token is playing in the event;
-- **h**ead of an event is a verbal form; each token partecipating to an event is lebeled with a reference to the event verb, along with the event *type* and position (subscript) of the event verb the token refers to.
+- **h**ead of an event is a verbal form; each token partecipating to an event is labeled with a reference (subscript) to the event verb type it is taking part in.

 ![encoding](resources/encoding.png)
 **Figure 1**: *Above the dashed line: an (italicized) text excerpt with four biomedical events.
 The mention types (**d**) shown upon the text are (boxed) triggers and entities.
 Thematic roles (**r**), characterizing the event, label the edges among the relevant mentions.
 Below the dashes: our proposed encoding for mention types (**d**), thematic roles (**r**) and heads (**h**).
 See the [paper](https://www.researchgate.net/publication/344541520_Biomedical_Event_Extraction_as_Sequence_Labeling) for more details.*